Family Based Immigration

 • If joint/substitute sponsor: proof of U.S. citizenship, LPR status, or U.S. national status

-• Other key filings
+• Add-ons Other key filings

 Form I-765, Application for Employment Authorization